netdata/blog/2022-12-14-dnsmasq-dhcp-monitoring.md

 ### Alerts
 Netdata has built-in alerts to reduce the monitoring burden for you.

-If you would like to update the alert thresholds for any of these alerts or want to create your own alert for another metric – please follow the [instructions here](https://learn.netdata.cloud/docs/monitor/configure-alarms).
+If you would like to update the alert thresholds for any of these alerts or want to create your own alert for another metrics, please follow the [instructions here](https://learn.netdata.cloud/docs/monitor/configure-alarms).

-By default you will receive email notifications whenever an alert is triggered – if you would not like to receive these notifications you can turn them off from your profile settings.
+By default, you will receive email notifications whenever an alert is triggered;if you would not like to receive these notifications you can turn them off from your profile settings.

 ### Anomaly Advisor
 Anomaly Advisor lets you quickly identify if the system you are monitoring has any anomalies and allows you to drill down into which metrics are behaving anomalously.

-To learn more about how to use Anomaly Advisor to troubleshoot your Apache web server check out the [documentation](https://learn.netdata.cloud/docs/cloud/insights/anomaly-advisor) or visit the [anomalies tab](https://app.netdata.cloud/spaces/netdata-demo/rooms/apache/anomalies) in the demo space to play with it right now.
+To learn more about how to use Anomaly Advisor to troubleshoot your Apache web server, check out the [documentation](https://learn.netdata.cloud/docs/cloud/insights/anomaly-advisor) or visit the [anomalies tab](https://app.netdata.cloud/spaces/netdata-demo/rooms/apache/anomalies) in the demo space to play with it right now.
 ### Metric Correlations
 [Metric Correlations](https://learn.netdata.cloud/docs/cloud/insights/metric-correlations) lets you quickly find metrics and charts related to a particular window of interest that you want to explore further.
 By displaying the standard Netdata dashboard, filtered to show only charts that are relevant to the window of interest, you can get to the root cause sooner.